RomanInBar/requests/README.md

 # requests
-Pet project.
+### Pet project.
 Async requests for link.
+### User can input link and total requests.
+The program creating requests, output statuses and time of work.